 We always started our days early with a trip to the flower market, Phool Mandi, for color inspiration.
 Then, we could spend all day marveling at the historic forts and palaces.
 There’s beauty to be discovered around every corner.
 At sunset, watching the sun bathe the city in shades of rose from Nahargarh Fort was our favorite plan.

 This amazing hive of latticed windows, carved out of salmon sandstone is undeniably the city´s most iconic landmark.
-Interestingly, it built in 1799 so women of the royal family could enjoy street festivals while unseen from the outside.
+Interestingly, it was built in 1799 so women of the royal family could enjoy street festivals while unseen from the outside.

 The Patrika Gate